 The economy seems to be picking up a little, and more and more job seekers are coming to us and letting us know about internal opportunities within their organization they would like to apply to.
 But even as more opportunities open up, the competition is as strong—or stronger than ever before.
 That’s why your resume has to be perfect.

-7 Ways Your Resume Is Boring
+Why Your Resume Is BORING

 Here are seven ways your resume isn’t quite cutting it.
 So, take it out, brush it off, and let’s kick it up a notch.

 1. It’s Still Sporting That Outdated Objective